pkoenders/portfolio2020/src/content/projects-md/lynn-pronk/lynn-pronk-portraits.md

     addtohomepage: true
     title: Lynn Pronk Portraits
     coverimage: ./lynn-pronk-a.jpg
-    intro: This is a portfolio website designed and built for Lynn Pronk, a portrait artist.
+    intro: A portfolio website designed and built for a portrait artist.
 ---

 <div class="description">

-This is a portfolio website designed and built for Lynn Pronk, a portrait artist.
+A portfolio Progressive Web Application designed and built for a portrait artist.
 Displaying the artwork at its best, fitting the browser window where possible was a client request.
 Along with being able to zoom in on images.

-The client requested a straight forward, easy to use Content Management System (CMS) as the technical skills of the client are proudly not the best.
+The client also requested a straight forward, easy to use Content Management System as the technical skills of the client are proudly not the best.

 </div>